neondatabase/website/content/docs/guides/logical-replication-prisma-pulse.md

 ## Connect Prisma Pulse

-1. If you haven't already done so, create a new account or sign in on the [Prisma Data Platform](https://pris.ly/pdp)
+1. If you haven't already done so, create a new account or sign in on the [Prisma Data Platform](https://pris.ly/pdp).
 2. In the [Prisma Data Platform Console](https://console.prisma.io) create a new project by clicking the **New project** button.
-3. In the **New project** configuration, select **Pulse** as your starting point
+3. In the **New project** configuration, select **Pulse** as your starting point.
-4. Copy your database connection string from Neon in to the database connection input field on the Platform Console
+4. Copy your database connection string from Neon into the database connection input field on the Platform Console.
-5. Choose a region that is closest to your Neon database
+5. Choose a region that is closest to your Neon database.
-6. Click **Create project**
+6. Click **Create project**.
 7. We recommend leaving **Event persistence** switched **on** (default).
-This means Prisma Pulse will automatically store events in the case your server goes down, allowing you to resume again with zero data loss
+This means Prisma Pulse will automatically store events in the case your server goes down, allowing you to resume again with zero data loss.
-8. Click **Enable Pulse**
+8. Click **Enable Pulse**.
 9. After Pulse has been enabled (this may take a moment), generate an API key by clicking **Generate API key**.
 Save this for later.

 ## Your first stream